arnog/mathlive/CONTRIBUTOR_GUIDE.md

  ### Math Atom

-An atom is an object encapsulating an elementary mathematical unit, indepdent of its graphical representation.
+An atom is an object encapsulating an elementary mathematical unit, independent of its graphical representation.

 It can be of one of the following types:
 * **ord**: ordinary symbol, e.g. _x_, _\alpha_
 * **bin**: binary operator: _+_, _*_, etc...
 * **rel**: relational operator: _=_, _\ne_, etc...